tchen10/rails-docker/README.md

 ```
 - Create and migrate the database.
 ```
-docker-compose exec app rails db:create docker-compose exec app rails db:migrate
+docker-compose exec api rails db:create docker-compose exec api rails db:migrate
 ```
 - To stop the application, go to your terminal where you are running the docker containers and press `CTRL+C`.
-Then run `docker-compose stop` for good measure.
+Then run `docker-compose down` for good measure.